arnaudmaret/arnaudmaret.github.io/_teaching/activities.md

   - /teaching
 ---

-Here is a list of relevant seminars, schools and workshops I attended.
+Here is a list of relevant lectures I gave and seminars, schools and workshops I attended.
 Some of which I (co)organized.
 These are denoted with an asterisk.

 ## Summer Semester 2022